naman-msft/mcp-dev-tools/README.md

 Congratulations!
 You've successfully:

-✅ Built a functional MCP server with practical development tools
+✅ Built a functional MCP server with practical development tools ✅ Created HTTP-to-stdio bridge for universal access
 ✅ Containerized the server with Docker
-✅ Deployed it to Azure Kubernetes Service
+✅ Deployed to AKS with health checks and monitoring
 ✅ Set up CI/CD pipeline with GitHub Actions
 ✅ Implemented authentication with Azure AD
 ✅ Configured TLS/SSL with automatic certificates